 And it goes too fast, I have to tell you.

-One of the things I just really wanted to hit before I left, and that was how, you know, millennials are saying that, you know, Gen Z is banning scrolling the phone with their index finger in public because that's her old boomers.
+One of the things I just really wanted to hit before I left, and that was how, you know, millennials are saying that, you know, Gen Z is banning scrolling the phone with their index finger in public because that's for old boomers.

-And, you know, boomer, okay, boomer, remember that.
+And, you know, boomer, okay, boomer, remember that?

 That was so weird.